PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="enabled-routes"></a> Enabled Routes

-The enabled routes variable allows you to implicitly define a set of routes which the plugin will be active on.
-Supplying an empty list will set all application routes as active.
+The enabled routes variable allows you to implicitly define a set of routes on which the plugin will be active.
+An empty list sets all application routes as active.

 **Default: Empty list (all routes)**